jacobf19/eplstadiums/README.md

 # Premier League Stadiums
-Repository for GEOG 495 final project for English Premier League stadium locator map
+This repository hosts the data for a GEOG 495 final project for a map of English Premier League stadiums.

+## Webpage Features

+## Map Features

+## Uses

+## Data Sources

+## Acknowledgements